swyxio/swyxkit/README.md

 Feel free to rip out these opinions as you see fit of course.

+> "Does anyone know what theme that blog is using?
+It looks really nice." - [anon](https://news.ycombinator.com/item?id=32972871)

 ## Live Demo

 See https://swyxkit.netlify.app/ (see [Deploy Logs](https://app.netlify.com/sites/swyxkit/deploys))